MaggotHATE/Llama_chat/README.md

 * Quick select of prompt files before loading a model
 * Prompts history within one session

+## About chatTest

+Recently I've added two bulk generation tests into chatTest as a way of determining how good a model is.
+After loading a model, input one of these instead of dialog.

+* cycle - generates X amount of results by a given prompt.
+It also has wildcards support for additional randomization.
+See sci.json as an example.
+* test - generates results for each given params preset on the same prompt and seed.
+See presetsTest.json as an example, which will me used by default.

+In both cases it will ask you to enter file name or a prompt, cycle will also ask for a custom amount of cycles if no file given.

 ## Building

 Tested on Windows only for now.
 AVX releases only due to old CPU, please compile if using a modern CPU.